commander-trashdin/macrowriters/README.md

   ...)
 ```

-Why not make a macro to simplify it?"
+Why don't I just make a macro that is basically `(bar a b c)`, and insert it, that would be easier"

 If I need to explain why this is a bad idea, you probably shouldn't be writing code at all.